rotisserie-christian/simple-prerender/README.md

 Pages that load content asynchronously (lazy routes, code-split chunks, etc) need a wait beyond `domcontentloaded`, or you may snapshot a loading state instead of real content.

 This script waits for **`h1`** on every route.
 That is simple and works for most text-heavy pages.

+## Limitations

+- Overwriting `dist/index.html` with full-page HTML makes that file large, it becomes the SPA shell for all non-prerendered routes until React replaces `#root`
+- Meta tags from libraries like `react-helmet-async` may update after `h1`, add a longer wait or wait on a head-specific selector if that matters
+- Prerender only affects the initial HTML snapshot